k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_1_bulk_creation.md

 * The icon is black when the bulk is empty.
 * An orange icon indicates that the bulk includes one or more entities.

-![](../images/viewBulk.png)
+The Bulk Edit screen displays a list of entities (their name and path) that were gathered to a bulk group.

 The **Common properties list** displays the properties that are shared across all bulk-selected entities.
 If a property's values differ across the bulk-selected entities, only its name is displayed - without a value.

+When the Catalog is in a regular, non-edit mode, only viewing the bulk and removing entities from it is possible; properties cannot be modified in this mode.

 When the Catalog is in edit mode, editing via the Bulk Edit screen is enabled - as described [here](14_2_bulk_edit.md).

-However, when the Catalog is in non-edit mode, only viewing the bulk and removing entities from it is possible; properties cannot be modified in this mode.
+![](../images/viewBulk.png)